 You see, in the end, it’s not the title.
 It’s the relationship you have with your patients.

-Yes, if you finish all your courses, you will get a degree.
+Yes, if you finish all your courses, you will get a diploma.
 You’ll even get two letters for FREE!
 Here they are:

 - N.D. if you complete the program of Natural Health Practictioner.